Ultra Messaging Knowledge Base

 Here are the high-level topics that need to be considered when migrating to the Cloud.

-THE BAD NEWS: There is a fairly low probability that you will need to make a small change to your code.
-In particular, your publisher may be written to respond to what are called “source events”.
-If that’s the case, then switching to a unicast transport will introduce two new source events: “connect” and “disconnect”.
+If your publisher is written to respond to what are called “source events”, switching to a unicast transport will introduce two new source events: “connect” and “disconnect”.
 Most of our customers can handle these new events without code change.
 But there is a possibility (low) that your code will treat the new events as an error and will malfunction as a result.
 We can help you analyze your software to determine if you are at risk of this.
+Contact UM Support.

 There are different ways to deploy an application system in the cloud.
 Unfortunately, we Ultra Messaging engineers are not experienced with the different methods, so we can only rely on reports from our successful customers.
 In particular, I believe there are some deployment methods where you do not have any control over the IP addresses of the hosts that your services run on.
 Today it might be one IP address; tomorrow it might be a different IP address.
 In fact, I believe that in some cases, a given application could have a different IP address every time it is invoked, so it could be changing continuously during the day.

 UM was not written with this kind of non-deterministic addressing in mind.
 UM normally expects applications to be long-running with a stable IP address.
-I know that it is possible to configure your cloud deployment to have stable IP addresses, but I don’t know how to do it.
+It is possible to configure your cloud deployment to have stable IP addresses; contact your cloud provider for details.

 If you need Ultra Messaging connectivity between your cloud and your own data center, you will probably need our DRO component.
 This component bridges across networks and provides transparent messaging connectivity.
 I.e. no source code changes are needed in your applications.